What the Ocean Said James Brown, Alice Osborne and collaborators

 Kids & Families

-Ages 4+ | What The Ocean Said is a live experience for children aged 4+ and their grown-ups.
-A specially commissioned new storytelling and meditation experience with digital projections.
+Ages 4+ | Join creativity and wellness for young children, with our specially commissioned storytelling and meditation experience with digital projections.
 This is a sensory world of vivid storytelling, dreamy electronic music, animation and the wonder of our Sydney Harbour.

 Photo credit: Annabel Osborne